 Black Bears Giving Birth

-Sometime between the end of January (the full moon in January is often called the ‘bear moon’) and the first part of February black bears give birth to between one and five (usually two) tiny, blind, almost hairless one-half pound cubs, each about the size of a chipmunk.
+It’s hard to imagine at this time of year, but sometime between the last half of January (the full moon in January is often called the ‘bear moon’) and the first part of February Black Bears give birth to between one and five (usually two) tiny, blind, almost hairless, 9-inch long, one-half pound cubs, each about the size of a chipmunk.
 The cubs are totally dependent on their mother for food and warmth.

 Most dens are exposed to the cold air, as they are located under fallen logs and brush, or are dug into a bank.
 Occasionally they are on the ground with little or no cover; in all of these locations, the mother acts like a furnace, enveloping her young and breathing on them to keep them warm.
 The cubs do not hibernate, but nap frequently.
-Like human mothers, black bear mothers sleep when their young sleep, and are alert when their cubs cry and let them know that they are in need of attention.
-(Photo taken during NH Fish & Game/Ben Kilham spring research; cub in photo is two months old)
+Like human mothers, Black Bear mothers sleep when their young sleep, and are alert when their cubs cry and let them know that they are in need of attention.
+(Photo: taken in March of two-month old Black Bear cubs)